nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### dnslocation

-This field is only relevant for exit relays.
+This field is only relevant for exit relays, non-exit relays should not set this field.

 String describing the location of the used DNS resolver in relation to the exit relay This field is only relevant for exit relays.